Akomal/Data-Transformation-Pipeline-with-Airflow/readme.md

 # Phases
 1. ETL using Python and Airflow (Completed)
-2. Manage GCP resources using Terraform (Inprogress)
+2. Manage cloud resources using Terraform (Inprogress)

 # Prerequisites
 Before running the DAG, ensure you have the following prerequisites: